 For many individuals, switching jobs can prove rather mundane.
-Others, yet, find it to be a rather arduous process.
+Others, yet, find applying for one of CDL Truck Driver Positions to be a rather arduous process.
 If you find yourself in the latter group, how can you go about making things a little bit easier?

 Often, taking the time to think things through is where you need to start.